IvoVellekoop/wavesim_py/README.md

 ## Running the code

 Once the virtual environment is set up with all the required packages, you are ready to run the code.
 You can go through any of the scripts in the `examples` [directory](https://github.com/IvoVellekoop/wavesim_py/tree/main/examples) for the basic steps needed to run a simulation.
-The directory contains examples of 1D, 2D, and 3D problems.
+The directory contains examples of 1D, 2D, and 3D problems, for the Helmholtz equation and Maxwell’s equations for non-magnetic and non-birefringent materials.

-You can run the code with just three inputs:
+You can run the code with just four inputs to the `simulate` function:

-* `permittivity`, i.e. refractive index distribution squared (a 4-dimensional array on a regular grid),
+* `permittivity`, i.e. refractive index distribution squared (a 3-dimensional array on a regular grid),
-* `source`, the same size as permittivity.
-* `periodic`, a tuple of three booleans to indicate whether the domain is periodic in each dimension [`True`] or not [`False`], and
+* `sources`, list of sources.
+* `wavelength` `:float`: wavelength in micrometer (μm).
+* `pixel_size` `:float`: pixel size in micrometer (μm).

 [Listing 1.1](#helmholtz-1d-analytical) shows a simple example of a 1D problem with a homogeneous medium ([helmholtz_1d_analytical.py](https://github.com/IvoVellekoop/wavesim_py/blob/main/examples/helmholtz_1d_analytical.py)) to explain these and other inputs.